Using Courseload eTexts

 Note: By default, instructors can view all student

 annotations.
-Students may disable their instructors' access to all
+You can disable their access to your annotations and

-to ask the instructor a question through the Courseload platform.
-To
+question through the Courseload platform.
+To disable instructor access

 Settings window that appears, select